The American Government exam assesses an understanding of civics and political process and behavior.

 - Understanding of typical patterns of political processes and behavior (including the components of the behavioral situation of a political actor), and the principles used to explain or justify various governmental structures and procedures (about 30%–35% of the exam)

 - Analysis and interpretation of simple data that are relevant to American government and politics (10%–15% of the exam)

-The subject matter of the American Government examination is drawn from the following topics.
+The subject matter of the American Government exam is drawn from the following topics.
 The percentages next to the main topics indicate the approximate percentage of exam questions on that topic.

 Institutions and Policy Processes: Presidency, Bureaucracy, Congress, and the Federal Courts (30%–35%)